 Our ESG analysis is supported by decision-useful insights obtained from third-party sources, such as Bloomberg Professional Services, Institutional Shareholder Services, Inc. ("ISS"), MSCI, Inc. ("MSCI"), and LSEG Data and Analytics (formerly Refinitiv), alongside data points from our proprietary research.
-Our proprietary research is informed by company disclosures such as company websites, sustainability reports, and SEC filings, direct dialogue with management teams, and other ESG-focused organizations, such as the Sustainability Accounting Standards Board.
+Our proprietary research is informed by company disclosures such as company websites, sustainability reports, and SEC filings, direct dialogue with management teams, and other ESG-focused organizations, such as the Sustainability Accounting Standards Board (now part of the International Financial Reporting Standards Foundation).